 The Kobalux wide-angle lenses were produced from 1981 until 2002 by the chief lens designer, Abe-san, who started his own company, Avenon Kohki (Y.K.
-Optical) after Sankyō Kōki K.K. (三協光機㈱) who produced the cult Komura lenses, became insolvent in 1980.
+Optical) after Sankyō Kōki K.K. (三協光機㈱) who produced the legendary Komura lenses, became insolvent in 1980.

 The Kobalux Wide ƒ3,5/28mm lens was sold as Avenon, Pasoptik, Bower, Adorama and is one of the most compact 28mm wide-angle lens for rangefinder cameras, featuring excellent optical performance, sharpness, tonal character and minimal distortion across the entire image area.